Emmotes/ic_spoilers/docs/krux.md

 <br />

 **Experienced Sailor**
-> Commodore Krux increases the effect of All Hands On Deck! by `$(amount)%` for each adventure, variant, and Patron variant you have completed in the Light of Xaryxis campaign, stacking multiplicatively.
+> Commodore Krux increases the effect of All Hands On Deck! by `$(not_buffed amount)%` for each adventure, variant, and Patron variant you have completed in the Light of Xaryxis campaign, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>